chaofengqing/chao_lab/content/resources/presentation/index.md

 ## **Specific Terms Needed**

-### Terminology & Notation

-- N_female_st: clarify means "life years lived" not "number of females"
-- Use "per 1000" consistently throughout
-- Write out RW2 and RW1 fully
-- Add space in "Wpp" to "WPP"
-- Use "vs" instead of "versus"

 ### Visual Specifics

 - South Africa example: discuss predictions for VR data vs survey data
-- Expected proportion should be ≤ 2.5%
 - Explain how states/countries are ordered in displays
 - Point to specific locations on maps during explanation
 - Explain GBD (Global Burden of Disease) reference